greaselovely/Z16/_posts/2025-02-22-my-initial-career-and-transition-to-it.markdown

 ## Um, what?!
 "Sorry, did you say that you placed your PDC directly on the internet with only MS Proxy 2.0 to allow traffic out?"

 You read what you read.
 That happened.
 I exercise my right to the brief ignorance I had of network security.
-Almost up until I was on a friends house where they had Comcast Cable (the name may have been something different, I can't recall).
+Almost up until I was at a friends house where they had Comcast Cable (the name may have been something different, I can't recall).
 But these were the days where it was a giant broadcast domain and you could see a variety of things on the cable network, including network printers.
 This is where my eyes opened, and when you start sending print jobs to printers in someone else's home, that's a thing.

 I eventually couldn't take any more toxicity from Dean, or him yelling at his brother Jerry in front of everyone, or his constant yelling at us how we were `fucking him`, so I quit.
 Went and did some brief work for a company called **Remote Broadcasting Inc (RBI)** and did some jobs where I was the Engineer In Charge (EIC) for the broadcast truck that was rented.
 I shot the Mexican National Soccer Team, [Chivas de Guadalajara](https://en.wikipedia.org/wiki/C.D._Guadalajara){:target="_blank"} when they played in Colorado and then traveled to Chicago to play in Soldier Field.
 I did a shoot in Casper, WY for [The Jerry Lewis MDA Labor Day Telethon](https://en.wikipedia.org/wiki/The_Jerry_Lewis_MDA_Labor_Day_Telethon){:target="_blank"}.
 But it didn't last long and finally landed a job full time in IT at New Horizons.